mariusmym/LedClock-Resized/ledclock/LedClock-Resized/readme.md

 - **provide 5V 2A power supply with barrel jack connector.**
 - make your settings in the WLED APP.
+Use [this guide](https://github.com/imeszaros/ledclock/blob/master/ledclock/users-guide.md) if you're not familiarized with WLED App.

 ## ENJOY !